Left click a Frequently Asked Question to see the answer.

 Periodicals in print format are located on the main floor of Kelly Library.
 Current issues are shelved in the Periodicals Alcove.
 Kelly Library subscribes to approximately 500 print journals.
 Another 28,000+ journals are available via online databases for current students, faculty, and staff.
 A title list of these journals is available through our E-Journal List

-Archives and Special Collections, located on the top floor of Kelly Library, contains documents important in the history of the college and the region and the archives and documents of the Holston Conference of the United Methodist Church.
-Access to these collections is available by appointment with the archivist.
+Archives and Special Collections, located on the top floor of Kelly Library, contains documents important in the history of the college and the region.
+Access to these collections is available by appointment.
 See the Archives and Special Collections web page for specific information.

 The Children's Collection is on the top floor of Kelly Library.
 This collection primarily supports the teacher education program of the College.
 Materials can be found by using the Online Catalog.